aaaaa985/PosterLayout-Reproduction/README.md

 #### Pytorch Version

 - **Backbone Library**: The `timm` (PyTorch Image Models) library is required to initialize the ResNet backbones.
 The implementation supports loading both local weights and official pre-trained models.
-- **Hungarian Matcher**: Similar to the original DETR architecture, we utilize `scipy.optimize.linear_sum_assignment` in `RecLoss.py` to solve the bipartite matching problem between predicted and ground-truth boxes.
+- **Hungarian Matcher**: Similar to the original DETR architecture, I utilize `scipy.optimize.linear_sum_assignment` in `RecLoss.py` to solve the bipartite matching problem between predicted and ground-truth boxes.
 - **Geometric Operations**: Advanced bounding box operations (such as `box_area`) are handled via `torchvision.ops` to ensure computational efficiency and gradient stability.
 - **Visualization & Evaluation**:
   - `matplotlib` is used for real-time training progress visualization.